yzhzyyy/Identify_key/README.md

 ## -- Initialisation --

 All required initialization files are stored in the `/initialisation` folder.
 To reproduce our results on your own machine, please follow the steps below to install the required Python dependencies.

-### 1. Prerequisites

 Please make sure you have:

 - **Python 3.8+** installed
   (Recommended: Python 3.8, since our experiments were developed with Python 3.8)